-The mine design is based on using a 5 ounce per ton cutoff grade.
-The mine production rate is 600 tons of material in excess of 5 ounces of silver per ton, or 210,000 tons annually.
-Surpac mining software was used to outline and designs the mining locations.
+Vulcan mining software was used to outline and design the areas to be mined.
 A minimum mining height of 8 feet was used to define minable areas.
 The grade model used blocks that were 10 ft x 10 ft x 4 ft high.
 The outlines were done in plan views at 8 feet mid-block elevation intervals of the block-diluted resource model.
 The minimum mining height of 8 feet was used to allow mechanized mining.
-The outlines include all internal dilution material (i.e. material less than 5 ounces silver/ton).
-Areas with significant amount of internal dilution were excluded to minimize dilution.
-Dilution can be further minimized by mining more selectively in multiple passes or mining with conventional jackleg drills.
-Mining is planned by room and pillar or cut and fill methods.
-A 95 percent extraction rate was assumed on planned stopes.
+The outlines include all internal dilution (i.e. material below cutoff).

-Production is planned to commence in the Presidio mine area that can be accessed by a decline that was established during the Aurcana mining between 2011 and 2013.
-Mining will proceed toward the Shafter area when access to the mine will be by either the decline or through a rehabilitated shaft.
-Table 1.2 shows the development schedule, while Table 1.3 shows the production schedule for mining the deposit.
+Production is planned to commence in the Presidio mine area that can be accessed by a decline that was established between 2011 and 2013.
+Mining will generally proceed from Presidio toward the Shafter area.
+The production schedule is presented in Table 1.2.
+The mine production rate is planned at 600 tons per day or 210,000 tons annually.